34j/best-of-lean4/.github/ISSUE_TEMPLATE/03_update-category.md

 ---
 name: "🏷 Add or update a category"
 about: Do you like to suggest a new project category or update an existing one?
-title: ''
+title: ""
-labels: 'category'
+labels: "category"
-assignees: ''
+assignees: ""
 ---

 <!--